 There is a strong focus on recycling and ecological matters in the school with student counsellors and their deputies in each class responsible for ensuring that recycling bins are used and other ideas discussed and implemented.
 The school also ensures that children are not solely focussed on academic subjects and offers are broad range of Extra Curricular activities (over 70).

 HIS follows the English National Curriculum.
-The school is organised into the Early Years Foundation Stage, Primary, Secondary where students take IGCSE and GCSE exams in year 10/11, and A Levels in Sixth Form (Years 12 and 13).
+The school is organised into the Early Years Foundation Stage, Primary, Secondary where students take IGCSE and GCSE exams in year 10/11, and A Levels in the Post-16 phase (Years 12 and 13).

 HIS believes that parents need to be actively involved in a child’s progress during the Early Years.
 The school invites parents to be a part of the learning in class during fortnightly Stay and Learn Sessions, followed by a morning coffee with the School Leadership Team and other parents.